Learning Correlated Astrophysical Foregrounds with Denoising Diffusion Probabilistic Models: Correlations across frequency

 \section{Correlations across frequency}

 To assess the ability of \diffusionmodel{}s to capture the inter-frequency correlations, we trained a model to jointly generate CIB maps at 95, 150, and 857 GHz.
 The CIB fields at 95 and 150 GHz are expected to be highly correlated, while decorrelation becomes apparent at 857 GHz due to the increased contribution from lower-redshift sources.
 Figure~\ref{fig_example_cib_triplet} demonstrates that the \diffusionmodel{} successfully reproduces the correlated structures present in the CIB maps across three frequencies.
 In addition to visual inspection, we quantitatively assess the model’s ability to reproduce the frequency-dependent correlations using angular power spectra.
-In Figure~\ref{fig_example_cib_triplet_PS}, we show the relative errors between the \diffusionmodel{} and \agora{} power spectra for all auto- and cross-power spectra for the three frequencies.
-The errors are generally within 5\%.
+In Figure~\ref{fig_example_cib_triplet_PS}, we show the standard errors between the \diffusionmodel{} and \agora{} power spectra for all auto- and cross-power spectra for the three frequencies.
+The errors are generally within 50\% of the standard deviation.
 The right panel shows the cross-correlation coefficients between the 95, 150, and 857 GHz maps.
 The \diffusionmodel{} captures the near-unity correlation between 95 and 150 GHz and $\sim$ 80\% (77\%) between 150 (95) GHz and 857 GHz, consistent with the \agora{} simulations.
+We observe that the decorrelation between frequency bands is slightly milder for the DDPM samples at higher multipoles compared to the original \agora{} simulations.
+Similar to the investigation done in \S~\ref{sec_bispectrum_trispectrum}, we mask the extreme-value pixels in the CIB maps and recalculate the correlation coefficients for both \agora{} and \diffusionmodel.
+The impact of this masking is only marginal and well within the errors shown in Fig.~\ref{fig_example_cib_triplet}.
+We also defer a careful study of this behavior to a future work.